-Obtaining reliable estimates of treatment effects, especially when differences between the active and control treatment are moderate, requires the effects of treatments to be distinguished from placebo effects, the effects of biases and the play of chance – in other words, to ensure that comparisons are fair.
+Obtaining reliable estimates of treatment effects, especially when differences between the active and control treatment are moderate, requires the effects of treatments to be distinguished from placebo effects, the effects of biases and the play of chance.
 Of the many biases that can lead to unreliable estimates of the effects of treatments, there are two in particular that researchers have attempted to reduce over the past century.

-The first of these – allocation bias – results when the patients in treatment comparison groups differ in prognosis, so that it is impossible to assess whether any differences in outcomes following treatment are due to differential effects of the treatments they have received, or differences in their prognoses before treatments were given.
+The first of these, allocation bias, happens when the patients in treatment comparison groups differ in prognosis, so that it is impossible to assess whether any differences in outcomes following treatment are due to differential effects of the treatments, or differences in their prognoses before treatments.
 Towards the end of the 19th century, prospective, alternate allocation to treatment comparison groups was introduced to generate groups of patients with similar prognoses (Chalmers et al. 2011).
 Surgeons were among those who contributed to this methodological development (Keith 1878; Hill 1879; Webster Fox 1894; Langton 1899), which, half a century later, led on to the adoption of concealed random allocation to treatment comparison groups (Medical Research Council 1948; Chalmers 2010; Chalmers et al. 2011).

-The second of the two key biases – observer bias – is likely when knowledge of treatment allocation may influence the way that treatments are administered and their possible effects measured.
+The second of the two key biases, observer bias, happens when knowledge of treatment allocation may influence the way that treatments are administered and their possible effects measured.
 This bias was recognised to be a problem and steps taken to reduce it towards the end of the 18th century.
 A Royal Commission in Paris used blindfolds to assess whether, as claimed by Anton Mesmer, a force he had dubbed ‘animal magnetism’ was real (Lavoisier 1784; Commission Royale 1784; Donaldson 2016).
 A few years later, William Haygarth compared the effects of metallic ‘tractors’ with sham, wooden ‘tractors’ in patients with arthritis (Haygarth 1800).

-These studies helped to make clear that patients’ expectations and perceptions could result in ineffective treatments being deemed effective.
-The need for blinding and placebo controls may be debatable if outcome measures are objective – mortality, for example.
-However, when outcome measures are subjective and reflect satisfaction with the treatment in domains important to patients, such as pain, function, and quality of life (Ware 1993), comparisons of treatments believed to be ‘active’ with sham/placebo treatments are important to reduce biased estimates of treatment effects (Gøtzsche et al. 2004; Wood et al. 2008; Savovic et al. 2012; Wartolowska et al. 2014).
+These studies helped to demonstrate that patients’ expectations and perceptions could result in ineffective treatments being deemed effective.
+The need for blinding and placebo controls may be debatable if outcome measures are objective, like, for example mortality.
+However, when outcome measures are subjective and reflect satisfaction with the treatment in domains important to patients, such as pain, function, and quality of life (Ware 1993), comparisons of active treatment with placebo are important to reduce biased estimates of treatment effects (Gøtzsche et al. 2004; Wood et al. 2008; Savovic et al. 2012; Wartolowska et al. 2014).

 This bias may be caused by patients’ expectations of treatment effects and what they were told to expect from the treatment.
 They may report symptoms based on their “hunches” about treatment being effective or give answers they believe are “correct” or expected from them, for example, because it would be regarded as impolite not to report improvement.
 (Sackett 2007; Hrobjartsson et al. 2014).

-Blinding means concealing the treatment allocation from patients and any other people (assessors or researchers collecting data, caregivers, data analysts) involved in the trial who may bias the results of the trial by knowing the group to which patients have been allocated.
-Blinding also improves patient retention in trials.
-Across the trials we reviewed the withdrawal rate was low (4%) and comparable between the treatment and the placebo arm (Wartolowska et al. 2016).
-Blinding of patients may also reduce adherence bias (patients in the control group not following the assigned treatment) and help to prevent “contamination of the control group” (seeking and receiving additional treatment outside the trial).
-(Hrobjartsson et al. 2014).
+Blinding means concealing the treatment allocation from patients and any other people involved in the trial, such as assessors or researchers collecting data, caregivers, data analysts, who may bias the results of the trial by knowing the group to which patients have been allocated.
+Blinding also improves patient retention in trials, for example, across the trials we reviewed the withdrawal rate was low (4%) and comparable between the treatment and the placebo arm (Wartolowska et al. 2016).
+Blinding of patients may also reduce chances of patients in the control group not following the assigned treatment, so called adherence bias, and help to prevent the control group from seeking and receiving additional treatment outside the trial, which may lead to contamination of the control group (Hrobjartsson et al. 2014).

-Although designing and carrying out unbiased controlled trials of surgical treatments is undoubtedly challenging (Fairbank 1999), failure to take steps to reduce observer biases in surgical trials results in untrustworthy estimates of treatment effects (Wartolowska et al. 2016).
+Although designing and carrying out unbiased controlled trials of surgery is undoubtedly challenging (Fairbank 1999), failure to take steps to reduce observer biases in surgical trials results in untrustworthy estimates of treatment effects (Wartolowska et al. 2016).

 A few examples of sham/placebo treatments in the 1950s

-The earliest example of the use of sham/placebo treatments in surgical research, of which we are aware, is a little known psychosurgical study reported in 1953 (Livingston 1953).
-Some patients with psychoses underwent anterior cingulate cortex isolation (excision of a part of cingulum), but four patients had only a skin incision and removal of a fragment of skull bone without any intervention to alter brain anatomy.
+The earliest example of the use of placebo treatments in surgical research, of which we are aware, is a little known psychosurgical study reported in 1953 (Livingston 1953).
+Some patients with psychoses underwent anterior cingulate cortex isolation. i.e., excision of a part of cingulum, but four patients had only a skin incision and removal of a fragment of skull bone without any alteration to brain anatomy.
 None of the patients who had had placebo treatment improved and all of them subsequently underwent excision of a fragment of cingulum.

-Better known early placebo controlled trials of surgical treatment compared the effects on angina of internal mammary artery ligation with an inactive procedure consisting of bilateral skin incisions without actual artery ligation in patients with angina (Cobb et al. 1959; Dimond et al. 1960).
-The symptoms, function (exercise tolerance) and medication (use of nitroglycerin) of patients in the ligation and the sham groups improved to similar extents.
+Better known early placebo controlled trials of surgical treatment compared the effects of internal mammary artery ligation with an inactive procedure consisting of bilateral skin incisions without actual artery ligation in patients with angina (Cobb et al. 1959; Dimond et al. 1960).
+The symptoms, exercise tolerance and use of nitroglycerin of patients in the ligation and the sham groups improved to similar extents.
 The improvement was attributed to patient interaction with the surgeon, the surgeon’s personality, participation in the treatment, alleviation of anxiety, and spontaneous improvement (Cobb et al. 1959; Dimond et al. 1960).